leggedrobotics/terra/docs/env_structure.md

 - angle of the base (4 discrete values)
 - angle of the cabin ([2X_base + 2Y_base + 4*(2*E -1)] discrete values)
     - where E>=1 is the length of the arm
+- extension of the arm
+- loaded (collected dirt and not deposited it yet, or not)

 ## Observation
 The system is fully observable, so the observation is the current state of the maps and the agent state.